octobercms/docs/cms-content.md

         {name:'Golf'}
     ] %}

-The collection of variables **likes** is accessed by using an opening and closing set of brackets:
+The collection of variables is accessed by using an opening and closing set of brackets:

     <ul>
         {likes}